Norman Arthur Wakefield

+The majority of the herbarium specimens collected by Wakefield are held by the National Herbarium of Victoria (MEL), Royal Botanic Gardens Victoria.
+The ferns collected during his war service are also housed in the British Museum.

 FNCV

 Wakefield was very active in the Field Naturalists Club of Victoria (FNCV), which he joined in 1938.
 He founded its Fauna Group and also edited its journal, the Victorian Naturalist 1953–1964, contributing 126 articles on ornithology, botany and history.
 In 1956 he was elected an Honorary Life Member of the FNCV, and in 1962 was awarded the Australian Natural History Medallion.

 Wakefield was killed at the age of 53 in a fall from a tree, while lopping branches, in his garden at his home in Sherbrooke, Victoria.